tomzx/vscode-run-me/README.md

 4. Your list of commands will appear, you can then select the one to execute.
 5. If your command has a form, the questions will be displayed.
 6. The command will be executed.
+7. You can bind a keyboard shortcut to the command.
+You can find it under `run-me.$your_command_identifier$`.

 ## Configuration
 ```json